josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 And, of course, it's all sorted by a voting system that, while certainly not perfect, generally pushes good results to the top, and suppresses bad answers.

 You don't get any of that with Copilot.
-You get one suggestion, the one the algorithm in the black box decided was the one you most likely want, based on whatever context it was able to glean.
+You get one suggestion: the one the algorithm in the black box decided was the one you most likely want, based on whatever context it was able to glean.

 <CalloutPlusQuote>